 Part of my new holiday traditions is to sit down to lunch or dinner at a festively decorated table.
 I like for it to feel special and not like a regular family meal.
 Have fun with it and make your own place cards, grab items from the garden for a centerpiece and light some candles.

 Even though my kids are teenagers now, they still enjoy things like carving Halloween pumpkins and decorating gingerbread houses.
-Last year they decorated a couple of houses with their little nephews and this year they will be decorating it with boyfriends and girlfriends.
-I might just get a house for myself too!
+A couple of years ago, they decorated a couple of houses with their little nephews.

 Host Friends for the Big Days